 The WFIRST-2.4 Mission Operations Ground System is comprised of three main elements: 1) the facilities used for space/ground communications and orbit determination, 2) the Mission Operations Center (MOC) and 3) the facilities for science and instrument operations and ground data processing, archiving, and science observation planning.
 For each element, existing facilities and infrastructure will be leveraged to provide the maximum possible cost savings and operational efficiencies.
 The functions to be performed by the ground system and the associated terminology are shown in Figure 3-6.

-Two (TBD) dedicated 18 m dual Ka and S-band antennae located in White Sands, NM are used for spacecraft tracking, commanding and data receipt. that The antennae are separated by ~3 miles to minimize the chance of weather events interrupting the downlink.
+Two (TBD) dedicated 18 m dual Ka and S-band antennae located in White Sands, NM are used for spacecraft tracking, commanding and data receipt.
+The antennae are separated by ~3 miles to minimize the chance of weather events interrupting the downlink.
 The two (TBD) ground stations are within the beam width of the Ka-band antenna on the spacecraft so both receive the downlinked data simultaneously.
 Three 18 m antennae ground stations are currently in use at White Sands, one is dedicated to the Lunar Reconnaissance Orbiter (LRO) and two are dedicated to SDO.
 The two SDO antennae may be available for WFIRST-2.4, depending on how long beyond 2015, the end of the baseline 5-year mission, SDO operates.
 The antenna dedicated to LRO is expected to be available for WFIRST-2.4 as LRO is currently in its extended mission phase.
 The WFIRST-2.4 development cost assumes the LRO ground stations is available and includes the development of another copy of the existing ground station (TBD).
 The White Sands ground stations interface with the MOC for all commanding and telemetry.
 Tracking data is sent to the GSFC Flight Dynamics Facility.

 The MOC performs spacecraft, telescope and instrument health & safety monitoring, real-time and stored command load generation, spacecraft subsystem trending & analysis, spacecraft anomaly resolution, safemode recovery, level 0 data processing, and transmission of science and engineering data to the science and instrument facilities.
 The MOC performs Mission-level Planning and Scheduling.
 With continuous downlink access, operations and communication scheduling complexity is reduced including the elimination of DSN operations.